Minnesota commits six women on Wednesday's signing day

-Ryan Purdy joined the Gopher Swimming staff in 2011, and is currently serving his second stint at the U of M, after beginning his collegiate coaching career as a volunteer assistant with the Minnesota women's program beginning in 2005.
-While he has been on staff, the team has won five Big Ten Women's Team Championships (2008, and 2012-15), as well as achieving a Top Ten NCAA team finish twice with the Women's team in 2013 and 2014.
+Ryan Purdy joined the Gopher Swimming staff in 2011, and is currently serving his second stint at the University of Minnesota, after beginning his collegiate coaching career as a volunteer assistant with the Golden Gopher women's program beginning in 2005.
+While he has been on staff, the team has won five Big Ten Women’s Team Championships (2008, and 2012-15), as well as achieving a Top Ten NCAA team finish twice with the Women's team in 2013 and 2014.
 Concluding the 2014-15 season, Purdy was promoted to Senior Assistant Coach of both the men's and women's teams.

-Since rejoining the Gopher staff in 2011, Purdy has been the primary coach of the Distance Group, and a Middle Distance group.
+Since rejoining the U of M staff in 2011, Purdy has been the primary coach of the Distance Group, and a Middle Distance group.
 He has also served as the program's recruiting coordinator.
 In 2012 Purdy's group produced a Big Ten Individual Champion when Hannah Whitehead won the 200 Freestyle.
-Since 2011, he has coached four different individual qualifiers to the NCAA Championship meet.
+Since 2011, he has coached five different individual qualifiers to the NCAA Championship meet.
 In addition, Purdy was the primary coach to Jessica Plant, a Three-Time NCAA All-American from 2012-2015.

-Prior to coming to Minneapolis, Purdy spent three seasons as the assistant coach at Fresno State University.
-In his time with the Bulldogs, Purdy served as the primary sprint coach and recruiting coordinator for the Women's Swimming Team.
-While at Fresno, Coach Purdy recruited and coached one of Fresno's top athletes, Dani Yoho, a multiple WAC Conference Finalist, who contributed to breaking six school records at the WAC Championships in 2011.
+Prior to coming to Minneapolis, Purdy spent three seasons as the assistant coach at California State University-Fresno.
+In his time with Fresno State, Purdy served as the primary sprint coach and recruiting coordinator for the Women's Swimming Team.
+While with the Bulldogs, Coach Purdy recruited and coached one of Fresno’s top athletes, Dani Yoho, a multiple Western Athletic Conference Finalist, who contributed to breaking six school records at the WAC Championships in 2011.